 Write the contracted form of the underlined words in the boxes below them.

-Liam was not completely surprised at the knock on his door that
+Liam was not completely surprised at the knock on his door that morning.
+In fact, he had been waiting for this particular visitor.

 "It is good to see you," he said, opening the door.